Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Recovery Process

-The recovery process after blepharoplasty is crucial for achieving the best results and ensuring patient comfort.
+The recovery process following blepharoplasty is crucial for achieving optimal results and ensuring patient comfort.
 The initial 24-48 hours are critical for managing swelling and discomfort, with cold compresses being applied periodically to reduce swelling.

 Immediate post-operative care involves following specific guidelines to promote healing and reduce complications.
 Patients should have a friend or family member drive them home.
 They should also arrange for assistance during the first 24-48 hours.
 Common symptoms after blepharoplasty include temporary blurred vision, swelling, bruising, and sensitivity to light.
 Limiting activities and staying home for several days ensures proper healing.